jbert1/Cov3rt/cov3rt-documentation.md

 #### Send Delimiter (send_delimiter)
 ```
 send_delimiter(self, iface=None)
-    self : required argument
+    self  | no type | required argument
-    iface : 'str', a valid network interface on the machine to send packets on
+    iface | str     | a valid network interface on the machine to send packets on
 ```
 This function sends a delimiter packet of choice to signal the end of a data stream to a receiver (for example, if you wanted to delimit per line or per character.)
 There is no corresponding _recv_delimiter_ function built in to Cloak.py -- we found it easier for delimiters to be extracted as part of the _packet_handler_ rather than trying to force in another method of detection.
 However, if desired, you could create a _recv_delimiter_ function and call it within the _packet_handler_.
 An example of sending and receiving delimiters is shown below.